Weight gain, post-baby bodies and pressure to look a certain way are changes many women confront when entering the world of motherhood.

 A self-confessed overthinker, Vicki kept reminding herself that it was simple, to eat less and to move more.
 Not long after setting her goal Vicki found herself in the National Aquatic Centre, flotation belt in hand ready to jump in for her first Deep Water Running class.
 That session was a catalyst for a journey flooded with fun and inspiration.
 “I found my exercise.
 It was something I enjoyed and it worked for my body.
 With Deep Water Running, I noticed a difference within weeks,” recalls Vicki.

 Exercise preferences range from person to person.
 Some thrive off high-intensity circuit training while others favour a long, slow jog.
 Discovering why somebody exercises and what inspires them can mark the difference between short bursts of motivation and lifelong habits.
 For Vicki, the pool was a place where she felt energised and motivated, it was her happy place.
-“I would just jump in, well actually do a big bomb, float down to the bottom and it was like I could escape everything,” says Vicki.
+“I would just jump in, well actually do a big bomb, sink down to the bottom and it was like I could escape everything,” says Vicki.

 Almost a year since that first class, Vicki is now a regular member.
 Her love of Deep Water Running has run so deep she now coaches one class a week.
 When asked what advice the participant-turned-coach would give to anyone thinking of trying the class, she replies, “I would tell them that it works for everyone and that there’s a huge sense of camaraderie within the group.
 You don’t have to be fit and strong to start.
 There’s such a range of ages.”

 And what about Vicki’s ultimate goal of losing 20kg?
 As of April 2018, Vicki Carter has lost 15kg.
 She smiles and says in a voice filled with confidence, “And I’m not done yet!”